Pylons/pyramid/docs/narr/project.rst

 ... note:: You *might* get away without passing
            ``--plugin=repoze.bfg`` to the bfgshell command; the
-           ``--plugin=repoze.bfg`` option is required under conditions
+           ``--plugin=repoze.bfg`` option is only required under
-           that are not yet well-understood.
+           conditions that are not yet well-understood.

 If you have `IPython <http://en.wikipedia.org/wiki/IPython>`_ installed in the interpreter you use to invoke the ``paster`` command,